chryzsh/DarthSidious/general/password-cracking.md

 hashcat64.exe -a 0 -m 1000 ntlm.txt rockyou.txt
 ```

-The limitation here is as with all wordlist attacks the fact that if the password you are trying to crack is not in the list; you won't be able to crack it.
+The limitation here is as with all wordlist attacks the fact that** if the password you are trying to crack is not in the list; you won't be able to crack it**.
 This leads us to the next type of attack, a rule-based attack.

 ### Rules-based attack